paulhunttech/DoTheSpriteThing/README.md

 ## Purpose ##

-Do The Sprite Thing is a library for generating sprites for ASP.NET Core websites.
+Do The Sprite Thing is a library for generating image sprites for ASP.NET Core websites.
+When a web page is displaying a number of separate images, each one will be downloaded using a separate HTTP request and so combining these images into a single image sprite will improve the performance of the page.
+You can find more information on how image sprites work at [w3Schools](https://www.w3schools.com/css/css_image_sprites.asp).

-## Install instructions ##
+## Installation instructions ##

 ```shell
 nuget install do-the-sprite-thing